Kiosai/pride-malden-22/access.md

 A water truck will be present throughout the event.
 Bendable plastic straws will be availalbe.

 ### BATHROOMS
-There will be two porta-potties.
+There will be two accessible porta-potties.
 One is located on the Clifton St side of the park.
 The other is TBD.

 ### SENSORY
 Earplugs will be available at the med tent.